MichiHo/flocking/vortrag/ba_seminar_vortrag.md

 	-	The **Kalman-Gain** $\hat{K}_k$ scales the Residual in proportion to the prediction by evaluating the current sensor-accuracy

 ## Theory
+-	Kalman Filter is a common **Sensor Fusion** Algorithm
 -	Kalman Filter analogous to Hidden Markov Model but with **continous** hidden variables
+-	Kalman Filter is optimal linear filter, assumed
+	1.	the model perfectly matches the real system
+	2.	the entering noise is white (uncorrelated)
+	3.	the covariances of the noise are exactly known

 ## 3.n Measuring